blurify-izul/catch/README.md

 # Feature

-  - Sychronizing data from input file (https://s3-ap-southeast-2.amazonaws.com/catch-code-challenge/challenge-1-in.jsonl) every time access the landing page, to convert as json data using PHP Natively
+  - Synchronizing data from input file (https://s3-ap-southeast-2.amazonaws.com/catch-code-challenge/challenge-1-in.jsonl) every time access the landing page, to convert as json data using PHP Natively
   - Showing Order and enable to export to CSV with apropriate Format
   - Relation data with display menu for each data refference such a Customer, Shipping Address, Product, Product Brand
   - Enabe to return as Json Format (REST)